quietui/quiet/docs/sponsor.md

 Quiet is open source and available under the terms of the [MIT license](https://www.tldrlegal.com/license/mit-license).
 This means you can use it for free and without attribution in any software project you want — even closed source applications.

-## Making a profit

 If you've made it to this page, there's a good chance I've already saved you a lot of time.

-I want Quiet to remain free for everyone to explore and learn from.
-I don't get paid to build it so, if you're using this software to make a profit, ==I respectfully ask that you sponsor the project== with a [one-time](https://github.com/sponsors/claviska?frequency=one-time) or [recurring donation](https://github.com/sponsors/claviska?frequency=recurring) via GitHub.
+I want Quiet to remain free for everyone to explore and learn from, but I don't get paid to build it. ==If you're using this software to make a profit==, I respectfully ask that you sponsor the project with a [one-time](https://github.com/sponsors/claviska?frequency=one-time) or [recurring donation](https://github.com/sponsors/claviska?frequency=recurring) via GitHub.

 <div class="sponsorship-quote">
 <div class="quote">